 Transitioning to a career in information technology (IT) without previous experience can seem daunting:

-• Changing industries at mid-career is like starting over, and requires confidence and personal connections
+- Changing industries at mid-career feels like starting over, and requires confidence and personal connections.

 Despite these challenges, getting hired into an entry-level job in IT that’s right for you is very much achievable.
 After all, we’ve personally seen plenty of adults make that change.